Web3 wallets are a particular type of wallet that allows connecting and interacting with decentralized applications (dApps).

 MetaMask is the most well-known Web3 wallet in the entire crypto world.
 Aaron Davis and Dan Finlay, two developers from ConsenSys, programmed the software in 2016.
 MetaMask has become the heart of Web3 on the Ethereum network.
-Its integration has been such that, by default, the wallet comes ready to use the mainnet and testnet networks of this cryptocurrency.
+Its integration has been such that, by default, the wallet comes ready to use this cryptocurrency’s mainnet and testnet networks.

 However, its potential does not end there.
 MetaMask can aggregate and control different cryptocurrencies that follow the Web3 standard, so it is possible to use MetaMask within blockchain networks.
 Those networks are Binance, Fantom, Cronos, Klaytn, Celo, Theta Network, Moonriver, Moonbeam, and hundreds of other blockchain networks.
 Adding such support is as easy as going to the Chainlist website and selecting the blockchain network you want to add to MetaMask.
 Or directly enter the network parameters into the wallet.
 MetaMask also offers the ability to connect to hardware wallets, which provides a higher level of security when handling cryptocurrencies, both in the Browser and on the smartphone.

 These qualities have made MetaMask the number one wallet.
-The installation is simple; go to its official website and choose the option you need.
+The installation is simple; go to its official website and choose your desired option.

 Trust Wallet is a cryptocurrency wallet with great features.
-First of all, it allows you to manage many cryptocurrencies, such as BTC, BCH, ETH, LTC, TRX, USDT, DAI, and more.
+First, it allows you to manage many cryptocurrencies, such as BTC, BCH, ETH, LTC, TRX, USDT, and DAI.
 It also offers support for different tokens on different networks.
 For example, you can use USDT on ERC-20, BEP-20, or TRC-20, allowing you to use the cheapest networks for trading.

 Opera Browser Wallet

-The advance of Web3 applications and dApps over the Internet has been so impressive that web browsers themselves already offer support for Web3 wallets.
+The advancement of Web3 applications and apps over the Internet has been so impressive that web browsers already offer support for Web3 wallets.
 The Opera browser provides built-in support for a Web3 wallet and the ability to use IPFS decentralized storage networks.
-By simply installing this powerful Web browser, you will already have a mighty, fully decentralized Web3 wallet in your possession.
+By installing this powerful Web browser, you will already have a mighty, fully decentralized Web3 wallet.